Discover how some of the areas around Glengarry got their names!

 Martintown: Like many small communities in pioneer, the creation of a grist mill is the only thing that truly brought a village to economic sustainability.
-In this case, John McMartin opened his mill in 1846 on the Raison River.
+In this case, John McMartin opened his mill in 1846 on the Raisin River.
 He was honoured by having the village named after him—Martintown.

 Maxville: Though a misleading name (‘Max’ being German and ‘Ville’ French) Maxville was settled by Scottish immigrants in 1815-1820.
 Due to the large number of Celts in the area, it was decided that the area would be called “Macsville” in honor of the traditional Scottish surname prefix ‘Mc’ or ‘Mac’ (Mac being Gaelic for ‘Son of”).
 This was then changed to today’s “Maxville”.

 Munro’s Mill: This former community is now considered to be a ghost town, the result of a fire that destroyed its two mills and effectively starved it from economic growth.
 The original family was Munro, who created the first grist mill is 1860.

 St. Elmo: St. Elmo was named by Revd.
 John Fraser’s (or his daughter) in 1880, after he bought a portion of what was formerly referred to as ‘Indian Lands’.
 The name ‘St. Elmo’ was inspired by a novel bearing the same name, penned by American author Augusta Jane Evans in 1866.
 His justification for the name was that it was both simple and short